Sovereign (British coin): Creation

 The Italian sculptor Benedetto Pistrucci came to London early in 1816.
 His talent opened the doors of the capital's elite, among them Lady Spencer, who showed Pistrucci a model in wax of Saint George and the Dragon by Nathaniel Marchant and commissioned him to reproduce it in the Greek style as part of her husband's regalia as a Knight of the Garter.
 Pistrucci had already been thinking of such a work, and he produced the cameo.
 The model for the saint was an Italian waiter at Brunet's Hotel in Leicester Square, where he had stayed after coming to London.

 In 1816, Pole hired Pistrucci to create models for the new coinage.
 After completing Lady Spencer's commission, by most accounts, Pistrucci suggested to Pole that an appropriate subject for the sovereign would be Saint George.
 He created a head, in jasper, of King George III, to be used as model for the sovereign and the smaller silver coins.
 He had prepared a model in wax of Saint George and the Dragon for use on the crown; this was adapted for the sovereign.
 The Royal Mint's engravers were not able to successfully reproduce Pistrucci's imagery in steel, and the sculptor undertook the engraving of the dies himself.
+Pistrucci's sovereign was unusual for a British coin of the 19th century in not having a heraldic design, but this was consistent with Pole's desire to make the sovereign look as different from the guinea as possible.